mattbierner/fault-gif/README.md

 ![](documentation/vertical.png)

-Because we started with 9 pixels in the 3x3 image, to preserve every pixel our new 2 pixel wide output image must be 5 pixels high, with one unused pixel at the end.
+Because we started with 9 pixels in the 3x3 image, the new 2 pixel wide output image must be 5 pixels high in order to have room for the 9 pixels plus one unused pixel at the end.
 Here are the indices of each pixel in the output image:

 ```
 0 1